The 8 potential dangers of Fabric implementation

 3. Insufficient Knowledge

-With Microsoft Fabric, it's expected that the nature of work will shift from the technical domain to the business domain.
+With Microsoft Fabric, the nature of work will shift from the technical domain to the business domain.
 Therefore, employees with the right analytical skills are needed.
 It's possible that the skills of current employees may not align with those required in the future.

 Solution